 مَنْ دَلَّ عَلَى خَيْرٍ فَلَهُ مِثْلُ أَجْرِ فَاعِلِهِ

 Whoever guides someone to virtue will be rewarded equivalent to him who practices that good action.

-As the true meaning of fasting is more than just merely abstaining from food and drink, it is more pertinent for us to control our nafs (desire) from committing sins in this blessed month, be it big or small.
+As the true meaning of fasting is more than just merely abstaining from food and drinks, it is more pertinent for us to control our Nafs (desire) from committing sins in this blessed month, be it big or small.
 For example, restraining our tongues from sins such as backbiting, lying, cursing, giving sarcastic remarks and chatting incessantly.
-Make a plan and busy ourselves with lots of ibadah and good deeds such that we become too occupied to commit sins.
+Make a plan and busy ourselves with lots of 'Ibadah and good deeds such that we become too occupied to commit sins.